ijuner/SmartRoads-AI/dev/sprint-3-api-integration/Docker-Readme.md

     - ```docker push <your-repo-name>:<tag-name>```
     - Eg. ```docker push niks1267/sprint-3-api-integration-frontend:latest```
   - Now if you visit [Docker Hub](hub.docker.com) you should see the image in your docker hub.

-> Similarly you can push the backend image also to docker hub.

 - Once you push the image to docker hub you can pull the docker image in a new machine with docker desktop installed.
 - In the above example I will use the following to pull the docker image to my local machine